The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Acknowledgment

 \section{Acknowledgment}

-We would like to thank A. Vuorinen for providing the code to compare our results with the large $\mu$ pQCD limit and for his advice as well as F. Mathieu, L. Pied, F. Cougoulic, G.Sophys, S.Delorme and M. Pierre for valuable discussions.
+We would like to thank A. Vuorinen for providing the code to compare our results with the large $\mu$ pQCD limit and for his advice as well as O. Soloveva, E. Bratkovskaya, A. Motornenko, J. Stanheimer, F. Mathieu, L. Pied, F. Cougoulic, G.Sophys, S.Delorme and M. Pierre for valuable discussions.
 We acknowledge funding by the Region Pays de la Loire and by the CNRS-IN2P3.